Should I sell before finding somewhere to buy?

 Avoid Multiple Moves: If the market is competitive, buying first can help you secure a desirable property without the risk of it being sold to someone else.

 Two Mortgages: Managing two mortgages can be financially challenging, and you may need to secure bridge financing or other arrangements.
+If you would like to speak with our in-house mortgage advisor who has access to whole of the market click here.

 Consider the following tips when making your decision: